Jac0xb/lighthouse/CONTRIBUTING.md

 ## Setting Up Your Development Environment

-Please refer to the README.md file for instructions on setting up your development environment to start working on Lighthouse.
+Please refer to the README.md file for instructions on setting up your development environment to start working on lighthaus.

 ## Pull Requests

 We actively welcome your pull requests.
-If you've added code, please ensure it adheres to Lighthouse's coding style.
+If you've added code, please ensure it adheres to lighthaus's coding style.
 Include unit tests for any new functionality and ensure that all tests pass.

 ## Additional Guidelines